The following research labs and faculty are affiliated with the GLOBES program:

 The Ferdig Lab studies the genetics and genomics of drug resistance and virulence in the malaria parasite.

-Agustin Fuentes, Professor of Anthropology
+Agustin Fuentes, PhD, Anthropology

 Current foci include cooperation and bonding in human evolution, ethnoprimatology and multispecies anthropology, evolutionary theory, and public perceptions of, and interdisciplinary approaches to, human nature.